steveworsley/omg/src/posts/continuous-lifecycle-london-after-the-launch-the-difficult-teenage-years.md

 ## Notes

-* FT has an engagement score Recency Frequency and Volume.
-Hitting over 18 will mean you’re likely to resubscribe.
+* The FT use an engagement score RFV (Recency, Frequency and Volume).
+Hitting over 18.2 will mean you’re likely to resubscribe.
+This means they can focus their attention on things which get users engagement above this value.

-* The FT experimented with slowing down the site for users to see what impact that had
+* The FT experimented with running an A/B test to slow down the site for some users to see what impact that had.
+This allowed them to create compelling data for improving performance.

 ### What were the difficult teenage years?

 * Lack of clear vision
 * Tech drifting off track
-* Things not communicated as well as they used to
+* Things not communicated as well as they used to be

 ### Strategy
+What does a good strategy consist of?

 1. Diagnosis
 2. Vision